somewind/config-json5/README.md

 })
 ```

-import from your export code
+Import from your export code.

 ```js
 import config from './module1/config'